w3c/wcag3/guidelines/groups/input-operation/speech-and-voice-input/speech-alternative-available.md

 type: foundational
 ---

+Content or functionality does not rely on speech alone.

+Except when:

-Speech input is not the only way of achieving any functionality except where a speech input is :term[essential] to the functionality.
+- Speech input is :term[essential] to the functionality.